openmultiplayer/server-beta-old/README.md

 Please read below in order to figure out how you can be helpful with open.mp server beta testing:

+## Compatibility
+While an aim of this project is close feature parity with the existing SA:MP server to make porting easy (before we can start doing more interesting things, of which we have many many ideas), 100% compatibility is impossible for one simple reason - the SA:MP server has bugs*.
+Reproducing the bugs is silly - another aim of the project is fixing and improving upon the server.
+Those aims must thus be balanced and while we believe we have done an excellent job maintaining backwards-compatibility there are a few areas where the original behaviour was not quite right (or just downright broken) and we have taken the lead from fixes.inc in terms of semantics.
+You can view the fixes.inc readme if you want a full list of these changes (those of you already using that include can now remove it), but a few notable ones brought up repeatedly are:

+* Pool size functions now return `-1` when there are no entries.
+* Deprecated functions are properly deprecated.

+\* All software has bugs, including this server, that's not a slight against SA:MP specifically.

 ## Where do I start?
 You can start by going to [Releases](https://github.com/openmultiplayer/server-beta/releases) to download the **latest** beta version to test your scripts with.
 You can easily set up your server as it's almost like how the SA:MP server works but with some small differences if you want to do things our way (we still support the way SA:MP works with `server.cfg` and its file structure, having gamemodes, filterscripts and scriptfiles folders for example)